Kashatagh Province: Resettlement of Syrian refugees

-By June 2015, an estimated 17,000 of Syria's once 80,000-strong Armenian population had fled the civil war and sought refuge in Armenia.
+By June 2015, an estimated 17,000 of Syrian Armenian's population, once 80,000 in Syria, had fled the civil war and sought refuge in Armenia.
 David Babayan, spokesperson of the Artsakh president Bako Sahakyan, confirmed that some of those refugees had been resettled in Nagorno-Karabakh.
 In December 2014, Armenian media cited local municipal authorities in stating that "dozens of Syrian Armenian families" had been resettled in Nagorno-Karabakh's Kashatagh Province, specifically the city of Lachin (Berdzor in Armenian) and the village of Ishkhanadzor.
 38 families, some 200 Syrian-Armenian refugees have resettled in the area.